ogbe/tip-calculator/README.md

 # tip-calculator
-A calculator that that helps you to calculate tips.
+A calculator that calculates a tip based on the percentage of the total bill.